Connecting DATEV with n8n: automatically archive Outlook attachments in DATEV DMS

 For a working test, you need:

-• n8n instance
+• n8n instance with community nodes

 • Microsoft Outlook OAuth2 credentials